Arkady Davidowitz: Biography

-Everyone's Day, or а Day to save everyone from everybody
+Everyone's Day, or a Day to save everyone from everybody

 February 29, 2020, on the Great leap Shabbath, Arcady Davidowitz appealed to the world community for the recognition of this day as a holiday uniting all people, regardless of race, religion, nationality, citizenship, profession or gender.
-As the writer noted, сurrently, there is not a single common holiday when everyone can wish each other well.
+As the writer noted, currently, there is not a single common holiday when everyone can wish each other well.
 For example, Christmas was once designed for absolute philanthropy, indiscriminately of nationality and religion, but led to a split even among Christians themselves.
 Even New Year is hardly suitable for a universal holiday, because the Chinese celebrate on other days, the Iranians, too, Buddhists and Jews in different ways.
 It would seem that Valentine's Day can be considered such a holiday, but on this day only those who love can wish each other well.
 And nobody wishes anything to those they do not love.
 But on EVERYONE'S DAY, even those who usually hate can wish each other well too.